 It’s been a great year in a lot of ways.
 The book I’d been working on for nearly two years came out, and a revised and updated cookbook that’s turning ten years old in March will be released in the spring.
 I also got to spend time with family members that I haven’t seen in a while.
 And doing so in 90ºF weather, in November, ain’t bad either.

-One of the best articles I’d read this year was How to Beat Decision Fatigue (h/t Sara Rosso’s newsletter).
+One of the best articles I’ve read this year was How to Beat Decision Fatigue.
 It’s estimated we make 35,000 decisions a day, 226 of which are about food.
 And I can safely say that I could probably multiply that number by four or five.
-(Don’t even get me started how many times I agonize over just buying a plane ticket.)
-All the thinking, and overthinking, that we do – is it worth it?
+(Don’t even get me started on how many times I agonize over just buying a plane ticket.)
+All the thinking, and overthinking that we do – is it worth it?

 I don’t know, but I’ve decided to do what I can to make fewer decisions in the upcoming year.
 This year ended with a flurry of travel on book tour.
 Not only was I struck by how great it was to meet many of you, but so were the people at the venues hosting my events.

 But I consider myself fortunate.
-When a recipe I’m testing doesn’t work, or I make a goof in the kitchen, or screw up the tech stuff, I think about how many people don’t even have food to eat, or electricity.
-And here I am, worried about a lopsided tart crust or a missed apostrophe.
+When a recipe I’m testing doesn’t work, or I make a goof in the kitchen or screw up the tech stuff, I think about how many people don’t even have food to eat or electricity.
+And here I am, worried about a lopsided tart crust or a missing apostrophe.
 So I’m ending the year being thankful for having food on my table, and to everyone in my life, including you, my readers, for sticking around.

 French Toast, which the French call Pain perdu (lost bread), doesn’t involve that much decision-making.
-But when I got an unexpected gift of several types of panettone from one of the nice people I met through the blog, Romina Rasmussen of Les Madeleines bakery, I did something I don’t do often enough: I made French toast.
-So I’m ending 2017 on a simpler note than I thought.
+But when I got an unexpected gift of several types of panettone, I made French toast with some of my bounty.
+So I’m ending this year on a simpler note than I thought.